 Dog physical therapy exercises after surgery

-There is a range of exercises and movements involved in the post-operative rehabilitation process.
-The precise exercises for each dog will depend on the specifics of the case and the patient’s needs, and it is often possible for owners to help their dogs recover by practicing some of these movements and exercises at home.
+A range of exercises and movements are involved in the post-operative rehabilitation process.
+The specific activities for each dog will depend on the specifics of the case and the patient’s needs.
+It is often possible for owners to help their dogs recover by practicing some of these movements and exercises at home.
 Examples include:

 - Toe squeezes